Operata MCP Server

 The Operata MCP Server currently supports the following AI clients:

-ClientStatusConfiguration Method
+ClientStatusAuthConfiguration Method

-Claude DesktopSupportedMCP configuration file
+Claude DesktopSupportedOAuth / API keyMCP configuration file

 Configuration

-1. Locate your Claude Desktop configuration file:
+1. Locate your client's MCP configuration file:

-• macOS: ~/Library/Application Support/Claude/claude_desktop_config.json
+• Claude Desktop (macOS): ~/Library/Application Support/Claude/claude_desktop_config.json

-• Windows: %APPDATA%\Claude\claude_desktop_config.json
+• Claude Desktop (Windows): %APPDATA%\Claude\claude_desktop_config.json

 2. Add the Operata MCP Server configuration: